FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-from-network/readme.md

 # RPC sync-from-network

-The purpose of this RPC is to synchronize configurations from network devices to UniConfig nodes in the **Operational** datastore of the UniConfig transaction.
+This RPC synchronizes configurations from network devices to UniConfig nodes in the `Operational` datastore of the UniConfig transaction.

 RPC input contains a list of UniConfig nodes whose configuration should be refreshed within the network.
 RPC output describes the result and matches all input nodes.

 Calling the RPC with an empty list of target nodes syncs the configuration of all nodes modified in the UniConfig transaction.
 If any node fails, the entire RPC also fails.

 ![RPC sync-from-network](RPC_sync-from-network-RPC_sync_from_network.svg)